-Ultimately, your performance is going to come from your heart and mind, but if you’re feeling good, you’ll begin to exercise more regularly and confidently.
+Ultimately, your cardio performance is going to come from your heart and mind.

 Your outfit isn’t going to increase your reps on stations in the circuit class, unless you were previously wearing hiking boots.
 What your cardio outfit can do is ensure comfort and breathability, as well as foot, ankle and joint support while you work out.
 Stick with us for some definitive dos and don’ts when it comes to picking your training gear:

 Don’t train in smart shoes, trousers or a shirt, ever.
 Comfort when training isn’t just to feel good while you exercise, but it’s also to allow you to exercise safely.
 If your range of motion is restricted you could more easily lose balance, or even rip your clothing.
 More frequently, tight clothing which isn’t made from a lightweight, stretchy material will cause irritation in the form of sweat and heat induced rashes.
 Let’s avoid those.